 In addition, having the assistance of a remote worker means that all work will be done.
 This will create a harmonious system.

-At the same time, you can scale your legal firm without burdening with low-level tasks that would not add value should you have to deal with them.
+At the same time, you can scale your legal firm without being burdened with low-level tasks that would not add value should you have to deal with them.